 A dhāraṇī can be described as a charm used in Esoteric Buddhist rituals.
 It was believed that by chanting and copying a dhāraṇī, an individual or a state would be protected from harm.
 The Hyakumanto Dhāraṇī was commissioned by the Empress Shotoku of Japan during the eighth century to appease the Buddhist clergy and honour the souls lost in a recent revolt.
 According to historical sources, one million copies of this dhāraṇī were made and distributed across Japan around 770 CE.

 Each of the Hyakumanto Dhāraṇīs was housed in a miniature wooden pagoda, a tiered tower with multiple eaves, such as those commonly seen in the Asian architectural tradition.
 The most important religious function of pagodas is to store the relics of Buddha and receive worship.
-The body of this pagoda is made of hinoki wood, a species of cypress,and painted with white lead.
+The body of this pagoda is made of hinoki wood, a species of cypress,and painted white.
 The top, or spire, is made from cherry wood.

 The dhāraṇī text is printed in twenty-three columns of five Chinese characters on a small paper scroll about six centimeters across and forty-six centimeters long.
 Based on the reported number of copies made and the visible features of the printed characters, there remains debate about whether wooden blocks were used or if – more surprisingly for that time – metal may have been used to print the characters.
 In either case, this scale of production was not seen again for centuries.